KUL - JED

 KAYAK’s top tips for finding a cheap flight from Kuala Lumpur Intl Airport to Jeddah

 • Looking for a cheap flight from Jeddah to Kuala Lumpur?
-25% of our users found flights on this route for £212 or less one-way.
+25% of our users found flights on this route for Jeddah or less round-trip.

 • King Abdulaziz International Airport (JED) is located a short distance from the city centre, at 19 km, making it quick and hassle-free for passengers arriving from Kuala Lumpur International Airport (KUL) to reach their final destination.
 The small airport houses just three terminals, North, South, and Hajj, with all international flights arriving at the North terminal.
 Upon arrival at the North terminal, passengers can head to their accommodation without needing to pass through the other terminals.